Rebar Reinforcement Method Statement: A Complete Guide

 3. International Reference Standards

 A professional steel fixing method relies on strict adherence to established global and regional benchmarks.
-All materials and workmanship must comply with:
+All materials and workmanship must comply with the following standards:

-• ASTM Specifications: * ASTM A615: Standard specification for deformed and plain carbon-steel bars for concrete reinforcement.
+ASTM A615 Standard specification for deformed and plain carbon-steel bars for concrete reinforcement.

 4. Site Roles and Responsibilities